Kent, Washington: Boeing

-Boeing Kent Space Center was opened with a public dedication ceremony on October 24, 1964.
-Keynote speakers at the event were William "Bill" Allen, Chairman and CEO of The Boeing Company; future Washington Governor Dan Evans; and Alex Thorton, Mayor of the City of Kent.
-The event featured public tours of the labs and facilities that were used to build the Lunar Roving Vehicles used in the Apollo program.
+The Boeing Kent Space Center was opened with a public dedication ceremony on October 24, 1964.
+Keynote speakers at the event were William "Bill" Allen, chairman and CEO of the Boeing Company; future Washington Governor Dan Evans; and Alex Thorton, mayor of the City of Kent.
+The event featured public tours of the laboratories and facilities used to build the Lunar Roving Vehicles used in the Apollo program.

 Steel

 Kent is home to a large steel industry dating back to the early 20th century.
 Steel and metal manufacturers include: